History of local government in England: The Local Government Acts 1888 and 1894, and the London Government Act 1899

-The Act also created a new County of London from the urban areas of London, which was a full statutory county by itself with no historical basis.
+The act also created a new County of London from the urban areas of London, which was a full statutory county by itself with no historical basis.
 Its new county council absorbed the Metropolitan Board of Works, which had been established in 1855 specifically to maintain the infrastructure of London.

 By this time many towns possessed liberties and franchises from royal charters and grants that were anomalous, obsolete or otherwise irrelevant, but nevertheless often cherished by the townspeople.
 Some of these towns were municipal boroughs, in which case the powers remained with the municipal corporation.
 However, there were others, such as the Cinque Ports, which were not boroughs.
-Rather than abolish these rights and powers, the Act directed that the powers should be taken over by the new county councils or county borough councils.
-Although counties corporate were not abolished by the Act, their administration was taken over by their parent administrative county or county borough.
-The Act therefore abolished them in all but name, though they still appointed their own sheriffs, and each continued to described itself, for purely ceremonial purposes, as a "county and city".
+Rather than abolish these rights and powers, the act directed that the powers should be taken over by the new county councils or county borough councils.
+Although counties corporate were not abolished by the act, their administration was taken over by their parent administrative county or county borough.
+The act therefore abolished them in all but name, though they still appointed their own sheriffs, and each continued to described itself, for purely ceremonial purposes, as a "county and city".

-A second Act in 1894 (the Local Government Act 1894) created a second tier of local government by dividing all administrative counties into either rural or urban districts, allowing more localised administration.
+The Local Government Act 1894 (56 & 57 Vict. c.
+73), created a second tier of local government by dividing all administrative counties into either rural or urban districts, allowing more localised administration.
 (The county boroughs were never divided in this way.)
 The municipal boroughs reformed after 1835 were brought into this system as special cases of urban districts.
 The urban and rural districts were based on, and incorporated, the sanitary districts created in 1875, with adjustments so that districts did not cross any county boundaries.

-The Act of 1894 also provided for the establishment of civil parishes, separated from the ecclesiastical parishes, to carry on some of their responsibilities, others being transferred to the district or county councils.
-However, the civil parishes were not a complete third tier of local government, since they were established only for smaller rural settlements with 100 residents or more, while the older urban parish councils were absorbed into the new urban districts.
+The same act also provided for the establishment of councils for civil parishes, now separated from the ecclesiastical parishes, to carry on some of their responsibilities, with others being transferred to the district or county councils.
+However, these parish councils were not a complete third tier of local government, since they were established only for smaller rural settlements with 100 residents or more, while some of the older urban parish councils were absorbed into the new urban districts.